 Getting an eSIM is at least as cheap as, and sometimes cheaper than, buying a local SIM - but at a fraction of the hassle.
 Which brings us to our next point:

-Myth 5 - eSIM isn’t going to take off in B2C, it’s mainly for B2B / IoT / connected everything
+Myth 2 - eSIM is mainly for B2B / IoT / connected everything

 Those of us who are more familiar with the technicality of eSIM may believe that the big use case is in B2B, not B2C.
 This is partly true - there are a ton of interesting use cases in B2B.
 We believe eSIM will enable the nearly 30 billion IoT devices in 2025.